mariannap/PROBer_paper_analysis/annotation/README.md

 - `SHAPE.t2g`

 The first three files are experimentally measured SHAPE data for three short RNAs from [Lucks _et al._ PNAS2011](http://www.pnas.org/content/108/27/11063.long).
 We obtained them from [Sharon Aviran](http://bme.ucdavis.edu/aviranlab/).
 The last file defines the isoform - gene relationship.
 It says that pT181_long and pT181_short are isoforms of a same gene.

+### Text files

+`remove_list.txt` contains four transcript ids:
+- `AT2G01010.1`, one copy of 18S rRNA.
+- `AT3G41768.1`, the other copy of 18S rRNA.
+- `AT2G01020.1`, 5.8S rRNA, part of 25S rRNA.
+- `AT2G01021.1`, unknown protien, part of 25S rRNA.

+The above four transcripts will be removed from the reference since they are redundant.

+`rRNA_list.txt` contains transcript ids for all rRNAs contained in the resulting filtered reference.

 ### Scripts